Skip to Content

 • Class C misdemeanor: $500 fine

-Federal and Texas Drug Schedule
+Federal & Texas Drug Schedule Explained

 Texas follows the federal drug schedules when determining the classification of illegal controlled substances.
-There are five drug schedules, or categories, recognized by the federal government that classify controlled substances on the abuse rate, accepted medical use and likelihood for psychological or physical dependence.
+There are five drug schedules, or categories, recognized by the federal government that classify controlled substances on the abuse rate, accepted medical use, and likelihood for psychological or physical dependence.

 Schedule I: Drugs with no currently accepted medical use and a high potential for abuse.
 Some examples of Schedule I drugs are heroin, LSD, marijuana, ecstasy, methaqualone and peyote.